mebeim/bggp/uefi/README.md

     --disable-werror
 ```

-*One small caveat: don't use a terminal window that is too tall or the EDK II
+*One small caveat: **don't use a terminal window that is too tall** or the EDK
-UEFI shell may overwrite output lines with the prompt, making things harder to
+II UEFI shell may overwrite output lines with the prompt, making things harder
-read.
+to read.
 30 lines of height works fine for me.*

 Use the [`./run.sh`](./run.sh) Bash script after building to run the OVMF
-firmware using QEMU.
+firmware using QEMU (remember to have it in your path if you are using a custom
+QEMU build like above).
 After QEMU starts and iPXE starts the UEFI shell, the
 [`startup.nsh`](startup.nsh) UEFI shell script will automatically load the UEFI
 network drivers (`*Dxe.efi`) and request a DHCP lease for `eth0`. **Wait for it
 to get a lease** checking with the command `ifconfig -l`, then run the